 (revealing some secrets to the groom at Glenskirlie Castle.
 Photo by Suzanne Hodgson at naturalweddings)

 The short answer is yes, of course!
-Naturally the actual marriage can't be a surprise to either the bride or groom (there is more information on this on the gro-scotland website), but you could make it a surprise for your guests.
+Naturally the actual marriage can't be a surprise to either the bride or groom (there is more information on this on the National Records of Scotland website), but you could make it a surprise for your guests.
 I've conducted several baby naming ceremonies now that have turned into weddings and no one apart from the couple knew about it beforehand!
 Brilliant!

 Secrets and surprises can be a lot of fun and with that in mind, here's one that was revealed, in all it's glory, on a recent wedding day: